Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is two sentences, front-loading the core purpose and return values, then providing usage guidance.
-Every sentence adds value without redundancy.
+The description is two sentences, front-loading the core function and then providing guidance.
+Every sentence adds value with no redundancy.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.